jessy1092/webTemplate/README.md

 webTemplate
 =============
 A web template for simple frontend.
-Using glup to build simple webserver and livereload.
+Using gulp to build simple webserver and livereload.

 ## Installation